It’s estimated that today there are around one billion disabled people in the world

 Ken and Maggie were told time and time again by ‘the professionals’ that they couldn’t do it and it wouldn’t work.
 It was a hard won battle to prove them wrong.

-On the journey we uncover surprising people and stories, including the blind 18th century anti-slavery campaigner Edward Rushton, and how he created the first School for Blind people in Liverpool….
+On the journey we uncover surprising people, including the blind 18th century anti-slavery campaigner Edward Rushton, who created the first School for Blind people in Liverpool….

-To a Guild in Bristol, which brought together disabled people as a social group – from this pack of Scouts to people experiencing the now-forgotten disease of Sleepy Sickness, and soldiers wounded in the First World War.
+To a group of disabled people who were part of a Guild – including this pack of Scouts, people experiencing the now-forgotten disease of Sleepy Sickness, and soldiers wounded in the First World War.

 Here are the grounds at Normansfield in London where John Langdon Down was the first person to develop a place for people with Down’s Syndrome to live.
 These buildings are now home to the Langdon Down Museum of Learning Disability.

 Dr Langdon Down believed art, music and good food were really important for people with learning disabilities who lived with him at Normansfield.
 He aimed that residents ‘should be surrounded by… both of art and nature… to make life joyous.’

 Our team of volunteers is working in archives across the country to rediscover these histories.
 We used the material to hold three major exhibitions in museums in 2017 and 2018.